NARENDRA8484/TEXT-TO-MP3-CONVERTER/README.md

   #" pip install gTTs "  ---> for windows (in command prompt)

-  #"sudo apt-get update -y" and "sudo apt-get install -y python-gtts" ---->for ubuntu
+  #"sudo apt-get update -y" and "sudo apt-get install -y python-gtts" ---->for ubuntu and linux based systems